spring-epfl/zksk/README.md

 #### What you want to do

-Build expressions using the following blocks :
+Build expressions using the following blocks (classes which all inherit from a `Proof` primitive and thus can be composed ) :

 	- Discrete Logarithm Representation
 	- And conjunctions